• Skip to primary navigation

 One must not consume sour pineapple juice as it contains bacteria which cause diseases.

 How Long Does Pineapple Juice Last?
-Does Pineapple Juice Go Bad?
+Does It Go Bad?
+Save for Later!

-Most of the time, people consider the best-by date as the expiry date, but that is not the case.
+Most of the time, people consider the best-by date as the expiry date, but that is not the case - for a similar look at how dates work, see how long orange juice lasts.

 The best-by date is the estimated date after which one can notice a change in the flavor of the juice.